ricetuan/GameDesignDocument/config.md

 #game design category

 ##category
+ 4 basic category: surface,points,block,ball
+###ball
+user controll a ball try to get more points
-- surface
+- when ball pass surface speed changed
+- when ball pass the points user get points
-- ball
+- when ball hit the block some collusion happend
-- point
-- object
+- ball is dynamic(movable)
-surface is on the ground can be collusion with ball.
-ball can collusion any other things.
+- ball can detect collusion of surface,points,block,ball
+- ball can collise block,ball

+###block
+physics items in the map
+- block is dynamic(movable)
+- block can detect block,ball
+- block can colliose block,ball